pwwang/toml-bench/README.md

 How the package loads a file with unicode.

     # Create a file with unicode content
-    with open(self.datafile, "w", encoding="GBK") as f:
+    with open(self.datafile, "w", encoding="utf-8") as f:
         f.write('"你好" = "世界"\n')

     # Use `<api>.load()` to load the file
-    with open(self.datafile, "r", encoding="GBK") as f:
+    with open(self.datafile, "r", encoding="utf-8") as f:
         loaded = self.api.load(f)